Popular Switzerland Packages

 Price: Adults CHF 24; Children (6 to 16) CHF12

-Your trip to Switzerland isn't complete without a view from 'The Top Of Europe', more popularly known as the Jungfraujoch Mountains!
-Once you reach the Jungfraujoch train station, a short train journey takes you to the summit where you can admire the enchanting scenery all around.
+7. Jungfraujoch: Your Switzerland trip isn't complete without a view from 'The Top Of Europe', more popularly known as the Jungfraujoch Mountains!
+Once you reach the Jungfraujoch train station, a short train journey takes you to the summit, where you can admire the enchanting scenery all around.

-There's also a scientific observatory and an observation terrace at 3500 feet, which make it easier to get a splendid view of the nature around.
-The Great Aletsch Glacier, Europe's longest glacier, is located below these mountains and has been named a UNESCO World Heritage Site, which makes Jungfraujoch an absolute must-visit!
-Check out Switzerland packages that offer the best of all the mountains there are to visit across Switzerland.
+There's also a scientific observatory and an observation terrace at 3500 feet, making it easier to get a splendid view of nature around.
+The Great Aletsch Glacier, Europe's longest glacier, is located below these mountains and named a UNESCO World Heritage Site, making Jungfraujoch an absolute must-visit!
+Check out Switzerland packages that offer the best of all the hills there are to visit across Switzerland.

 Location: 3823 Lauterbrunnen, Switzerland

 - High Season (June, July, August) – CHF235

 - Low Season (November and early December) – CHF184

 8. Creux du Van: One of the rare but most spectacular sights you will come across is the Creux du Van.
 This natural rocky cirque came about with the continued erosion of ice and water.
 Approximately 1400 metres wide, and 150 metres deep, it is often considered the arena of Switzerland, simply because it's just that huge!